 Now I rejoice, not that you were made sorry,

-Paul’s rejoiced not in the pain the church felt due to his letter but to the letter’s effect.
+Paul rejoiced, not in the pain the church felt due to his letter but in the letter’s effect.

 but that your sorrow led to repentance.

 The apostle’s joy rested in the church’s repentance.
 The word “repentance” here carries the idea of a change of attitude.
 “Repentance” does not emphasize feeling but the mind, the perspective.
 Repentance is a change of mind about one’s sin, a turning from it to something else.
 The regret that leads to repentance is the only valid regret or sorrow.

 For you were made sorry in a godly manner [according to God],

 “In a godly manner” is literally according to the standard of God.
 The words “godly manner” indicate that Corinthian sorrow conformed to God’s standards.
 The church not only responded properly to Paul’s leadership but also to God Himself.
 When people see their sin in light of God’s Word, they genuinely do something about it.
 True repentance is to see sin as God sees it.